How Rewritelyapp works

 GCP, europe-west1

-Cloud Run (app + PDF export), Cloud Tasks (bundle orchestration), Cloud Scheduler (deadline intelligence), Document AI (citation-safe extraction), BigQuery (detector audit log), Cloud KMS (PDF signing).
+Cloud Run (app + PDF export), Cloud Tasks (bundle orchestration), Cloud Scheduler (deadline intelligence), Document AI (citation tooling), BigQuery (detector audit log), (server signing in development) (PDF signing).

 Supabase